Efficient algorithm for fidelity estimation of two quantum states: Discussion

 \section{Discussion}

 The error paramater $\epsilon$ is an error in trace distance for simulating exponentials of a density matrix, and is twice the error in trace distance in improved quantum phase estimation precision.
 An error in trace distance determines the maximum possible probability of error, since the trace distance between two states gives the maximum difference in probability of any measurement on the two states \cite{KLLOY}.
 Thus, the parameter $\epsilon$ determines the maximum probability of simulation error and twice the maximum probability of estimation precision error.
 Usually, this quantity $\epsilon$ is needed to be exponentially as small as $O(1/2^N)$ to capture distinctly all the eigenvalues of a density matrix for a state of $N$ qubits.
 However, if we do not require to capture all the eigenvalues distinctly, a polynomially as small as $O(1/{\rm poly}(N))$ value for the quantity $\epsilon$ may often suffice (along with using $T=O(2^N)$ in improved quantum phase estimation), even for high-rank density matrices being used, as long as the overall cumulative probability of error of our algorithm is less than $1/3$.
 In that case, our algorithm complexity would be $O({\rm poly}(N))$, which would imply that our algorithm would be efficient.
 This is why our algorithm may serve as a resource-efficient technique to compute the fidelity between two quantum states commuting with each other, even with high-rank density matrices.
+We add a note here that our algorithm will not be efficient, if $\kappa$ is too large, and our algorithm will fail, if $\kappa$ is too small and too close to $1$, since then the controlled rotation will not happen.